Skip to main content

 Mongock support activates when the @MongockSupport annotation is present.

-if the annotation processor is present in your build but @MongockSupport is missing, Flamingock will fail fast to avoid misconfiguration.
+If the annotation processor is present in your build but @MongockSupport is missing, Flamingock will fail fast to avoid misconfiguration.

 Automatic stage structure